Fabric-Project/fabric-project.github.io/satin/index.md

 Satin is written in Swift, and designed to be flexibe, portable and embeddable into existing code bases.

 Satin provides a scene graph, mesh, geometry, materials, lighting, shaders, camera, animation, parameterization and rendering infrastructure out of the box.

+## Installing Satin

+Satin is available as a [Swift Package at the Fabic Satin Repository](https://github.com/fabric-Project/Satin)

 ## Satin Fundamentals